Srriash/Srriash_WISasgn_2025/Day_02/README.md

    create a gui for all these programs

-2. Calculation of growth rate and doubling time of any bacteria and suggest average time and rate of the given bacteria
+**2. Calculation of growth rate and doubling time of any bacteria and suggest average time and rate of the given bacteria**

    a.   **AI command (used perplexity pro)**